edina/nbexchange/README.md

 # Documentation

-This exchange has some fundamental design decisions driven by the environment which drove its creation.
+This exchange has some assumptions because of the environment required it.

 There are the following assumptions:

-- You have an API for authenticating users who connect to the exchange (probably Jupyterhub, but not always)
+- You have an API for authenticating users who connect to the exchange (possibly Jupyterhub, but not always)
 - Usernames will be unique across the whole system
 - Internal storage is in two parts:
   - An sql database for metadata, and
   - A filesystem for, well, files.
-- There will always be a course_code
+- There will always be a `course_code`
   - There may be multiple assignments under one course,
   - `assignment_code`s will be unique to a course
   - `assignment_code`s may be repeated in different  `organisation_id`
+  - Note that default nbgrader does not distinguish `assignment_code`s across different `course_codes`, within the same `gradebook` database.
 - There will always be an `organisation_id`
   - `course_code`s must be uniqie within an `organisation_id`,
   - `course_code`s may be repeated in different `organisation_id`

-All code should have `docstrings`.

-Documentation currently in [docs/](docs/) - should be in readthedocs

 ## Database relationships